kutani/macky/README.md

 It works quite well in acme, for example, using two `win` windows, one reading the `out` file with `tail -f` and the other sending commands with `cat >> in`.

 The program expects a certain directory structure, beginning with a `connections` subdirectory.
 In this directory, you create additional subdirectories for each separate server account you want to connect to.
-These subdirectories are where connection configuration is held (in a `conf` file), and is where the `in` FIFO and `out` files are created by the program.
+These subdirectories are where connection configurations are held (in a `conf` file), and are where the `in` FIFO and `out` files are created by the program.

 A sample connection configuration is provided.

 ## Usage

-`./macky [connection-name]`
+Just call `./macky`

-Program messages will be sent to stdout; all else is sent to the `out` file, including command echoes.
+Program messages will be sent to stdout; all else is sent to each connection's `out` file, including command echoes.

-At present it requires one instance of the program for each connection; this is on the roadmap to be changed.
+Once started, an `in` FIFO will be created in the current directory.
+This file responds to two commands: `CTL_CONNECT` and CTL_QUIT.
+See Control Messages below for syntax.

 ## Configuration